transpara/sql-docker-ad/README.md

 ### 3) Created Docker runtime from MSSQL standard 2019 image

-Docker run.sh (using Azure static IP for their DNS server at 10.0.0.4): sudo docker run -d -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=BorgGoesLive22" \
+Docker run.sh (using Azure static IP for their DNS server at 10.0.0.4).
+Also note volume mounts for required Kerberos files, krb5.conf is explicitly mapped, but mssql.conf and mssql.keytab are located in folder /secrets.

+sudo docker run -d -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=BorgGoesLive22" \
    --restart unless-stopped \
    --shm-size 1g \